alphagov/govuk-rfcs/rfc-034-moving-content-items-aka-slug-changes.md

+&nbsp;

+&nbsp;

+---
+status: "IN PROGRESS"
+notes: "Closing for comments on ..."
+---

 ## Problem

 We have a policy that no URL be left behind. &nbsp;This means that when a piece of content moves, we need to arrange for redirects from the old location to the new.